/**

 * that specifies the web requests that you want to allow, block, or count.
 If you

-* add more than one predicate to a Rule
+* add more than one predicate to a Rule, a request must match all of

 * the specifications to be allowed, blocked, or counted.
 For example, suppose that

-* you add the following to a Rule
+* you add the following to a Rule:

 A

-that matches the value BadBot
+* ByteMatchSet that matches the value BadBot in the

-* User-Agent
+* User-Agent header

-An IPSet
+An IPSet that

 * matches the IP address 192.0.2.44